eProsima/Fast-DDS-docs/docs/fastdds/discovery/includes/disc_mechanisms.rst

-- :ref:`Static Discovery <static_edp>`: This mechanisms uses the Simple Participant Discovery Protocol (SPDP) for the PDP phase (as specified by the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_), but allows for skipping the Simple Participant Discovery Protocol (SEDP) phase when all the DataWriters' and DataReaders' IPs and ports, data types, and Topics are known beforehand.
+- :ref:`Static Discovery <static_edp>`: This mechanisms uses the Simple Participant Discovery Protocol (SPDP) for the PDP phase (as specified by the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_), but allows for skipping the Simple Endpoint Discovery Protocol (SEDP) phase when all the DataWriters' and DataReaders' IPs and ports, data types, and Topics are known beforehand.

 - :ref:`Server-Client Discovery <discovery_server>`: This discovery mechanism uses a centralized discovery architecture,